phpDocumentor/phpDocumentor/docs/manual/for-users/plugins.rst

 ..
 NOTE::

-    When you want to create your own runner you will have to pass these as dependencies to the plugin manager or use the DocBlox_Bootstrap class to bootstrap the basics for you.
+    When you want to create your own runner you will have to pass these as dependencies to the plugin manager or use the phpDocumentor_Bootstrap class to bootstrap the basics for you.

 How does it work